 Moray Eels Lifespan

 Moray Eels have a long lifespan, with some species living for over 20 years in captivity.
-The average lifespan of most species is 10-15 years, but this can vary depending on the individual and the tank’s conditions
+The average lifespan of most species is 10-15 years, but this can vary depending on the individual and the tank's conditions.
+With proper care, optimal water parameters, and a nutritious diet, many moray eels reach the upper end of this range.

 Moray Eels Behavior and Temperament

-We should never keep these fish with poisonous or mildly poisonous ones like pufferfishes, lionfishes, and even Moray Eels.
+We should never keep these fish with poisonous or mildly poisonous ones like pufferfishes, lionfishes, and even other Moray Eels that might trigger defensive responses.
+The eel may attempt to eat these venomous tank mates, resulting in injury or death for both animals.

 Moray Eels Breeding